carpentries/instructor-training/_extras/guide.md

 > 1. Send the URL to the admins.
 > 1. If it is online:
 >     *   Test the video conference link.
->     *   Set up meeting with the hosts to make sure the bluejeans channel works and give you a change to meet "face-to-face"
+>     *   Set up meeting with the hosts to make sure the Zoom channel works and give you a change to meet "face-to-face"
 > 1. Check whether any attendees have special needs.
 {: .checklist}